Analysis | More Unwanted Drama at CBS

 It’s been clear that one of them—Moonves or Redstone—would have to go, and that it was a battle Moonves would likely lose.
 CBS’s statement Friday said what companies usually do in these situations, that the allegations will “be taken seriously” and the board will “take appropriate action.”
 But then it went on to remind shareholders that the report comes “in the midst of the company’s very public legal dispute” and that “while that litigation process continues, the CBS management has the full support of the independent board members.”

 The board appears to be simultaneously throwing its support behind Moonves in one matter as they vow to investigate another involving his potential misconduct.
-Furthermore, the board must have been at least somewhat aware of the coming accusations and bracing for impact because the New Yorker story, while not yet published, had been an open secret in journalism, entertainment and Wall Street circles for months.
+Furthermore, the board must have been at least somewhat aware of the coming accusations and bracing for impact because the New Yorker story, while it hadn’t yet been published, became an open secret in journalism, entertainment and Wall Street circles in recent months.

 In another show of poor corporate governance at CBS, Redstone herself—a powerful billionaire—has faced astonishing disrespect and sexism from another director, Charles Gifford, 75, who one day allegedly grabbed her face “directing her to listen to him,” according to a legal complaint filed in May by her family’s entity, National Amusements Inc. He later told Redstone that “he meant no offense, and that was how he treats his daughters when he wants their attention,” the complaint said.
-Gifford is still on CBS’s board.
+Gifford is still on CBS’s board, and the company said that National Amusements had “resorted to baseless personal attacks.”

 While the accusations against Moonves certainly strengthen Redstone’s cause, I imagine this isn’t how she wanted things to go down with him and the company.
 After all, Moonves has managed CBS well through the wave of cord-cutting and introduced a rather successful over-the-top app.
 Ideally, CBS and Viacom would have been merged and integrated under Moonves’s leadership, with him priming a successor—say, Bob Bakish, Viacom’s chief— to take over the combined company in a couple of years or sell it to a larger conglomerate.

-Note: This story was updated to include details from the New Yorker article in the second paragraph, and Les Moonves’s response in the third.